ECHOInternational/Microcontrollers/Temp_Humidity_Monitor_ATTINY85/README.md

 You will also need your WiFi credentials in order for the WeMos to connect to WiFi.
 Before uploading the Receiver sketch to the WeMos, look at the comments towards the top of the sketch to find where you need to input your WiFi credentials.

 Note in the LoRa parts of each sketch that both the Transmitter and Receiver sketch ask for a 4-digit key.
 That key needs to be exactly the same.
 Its purpose is to only post online the data that come from your transmitter, avoiding unwanted data from stray radio signals.

+Pay attention to the LoRa frequency in the receiver sketch.
+It needs to match the frequency selected in the transmitter sketch.